 - (1) Bid Security.
 Bid Security required by Section 11-35-3030 shall be a certified cashier's check or a bond, in a form to be specified in the Manual for Planning and Execution of State Permanent Improvements Part II, provided by a surety company licensed in South Carolina with an "A" minimum rating of performance as stated in the most current publication of "Best Key Rating Guide, Property Liability", which company shows a financial strength rating of at least five (5) times that portion of the contract price that does not include operations, maintenance, and finance.
-In the case of a construction contract under \$100,000, the agency may, upon written justification and with the approval of the Office of the State Engineer, allow the use of a "B+" rated bond when bid security is required.
 Each bond shall be accompanied by a "Power of Attorney" authorizing the attorney in fact to bind the surety. - (2) Contract Performance and Payment Bonds.
-The contractor shall provide a certified cashier's check in the full amount of the Performance and Payment Bonds or may provide, and pay for the cost of, Performance and Payment Bonds in a form to be specified in the Manual for Planning and Execution of State Permanent Improvements-Part II.
-Each bond shall be issued by a Surety Company licensed in South Carolina with an "A" minimum rating of performance as stated in the most current publication of "Best Key Rating Guide, Property Liability", which company shows a financial strength rating of at least five (5) times that portion of the contract price that does not include operations, maintenance, and finance.
-In the case of construction under \$50,000, the agency may, upon written justification and with the approval of the Office of the State Engineer, allow the use of a "B+" rated bond when bid security is required.
+Unless waived pursuant to Section 11-35-3030(2)(iii), the contractor shall provide a certified cashier's check in the full amount of the Performance and Payment Bonds or may provide, and pay for the cost of, Performance and Payment Bonds in a form to be specified in the Manual for Planning and Execution of State Permanent Improvements-Part II.
+Each bond for construction exceeding \$50,000 shall be issued by a Surety Company licensed in South Carolina with an "A" minimum rating of performance as stated in the most current publication of "Best Key Rating Guide, Property Liability", which company shows a financial strength rating of at least five (5) times that portion of the contract price that does not include operations, maintenance, and finance.
+Where the agency requires a payment bond for construction of \$50,000 or less, the bond must be issued by a surety meeting the requirements of Section 29-6-270.
 Each bond shall be accompanied by a "Power of Attorney" authorizing the attorney in fact to bind the surety. - D. Architect Engineer, Construction Management and Land Surveying Services Procurement. - (1) The Advertisement of Project Description